-American Conference of Governmental Industrial Hygienists (ACGIH) Threshold Limit Value (TLV): 5 mg/m3 TWA; Appendix A4 - Not Classifiable as a Human Carcinogen
+- American Conference of Governmental Industrial Hygienists (ACGIH) Threshold Limit Value (TLV) (2007): 0.5 mg/m3 (inhalable fraction and vapor) TWA; Skin; A4

 - In addition to inhibiting AChE, carbaryl also inhibits a neuropathy target esterase in nervous tissue that is associated with the development of a delayed neurotoxicity in rats, which has also been reported in humans after acute high-dose (500 mg/kg, oral) or chronic carbaryl exposure in someone taking a drug (cimetidine) that inhibits its metabolism.